 - Appeared frequently in major media, including The Washington Post, The New York Times, USA Today, The Wall Street Journal, the Financial Times, Politico, ABC, CBS, NBC, BBC, CNN, and National Public Radio.

 - Established a strong social media presence through the Climate Compass blog, Facebook, and Twitter.

 As part of its transition from a private foundation to a public charity, The Pew Charitable Trusts has largely phased out its grant-giving to outside organizations, including the Pew Center on Global Climate Change.
 In November 2011, the Pew Center was reestablished as the Center for Climate and Energy Solutions.
 A nonprofit, tax-exempt organization under Internal Revenue Code section 501(c)(3), C2ES is supported by a wide range of philanthropic, corporate and individual contributors.

 - Bob Perciasepe Named New President of C2ES

 - Press release on the launch of C2ES

 - Words of support: From leaders in the business, science, environmental and academic communities.

 - In Politico: A congratulatory ad appearing Nov.
 15.

-- Toward Climate and Energy Solutions: Watch a live stream of our dialogue on climate and energy policy.
+- Toward Climate and Energy Solutions: Watch video of our dialogue on climate and energy policy.

 - Yes, You've Come to the Right Place: Eileen Claussen blogs on C2ES and its plans to build on the legacy of the Pew Center on Global Climate Change.